 What other electrical issues can go wrong?
 Let’s see

 Another component that can cause intermittent stalling, even while driving is your variable cam timing sensors.
-These can become clogged up with oil, dust and gunk which results in a faulty reading and intermittent connection.
-If the Variable cam timing sensor is dirty, remove, clean with a contact cleaner and spray with a decent dielectric spray afterwards.
+These can become clogged up with oil, dust, and gunk which results in a faulty reading and intermittent connection.
+If the Variable cam timing sensor is dirty, remove it, clean it with a contact cleaner, and spray with a decent dielectric spray afterward.

 Make sure you remove all oil and build-up inside the sensors.
 Allow to dry and replace.
-Check the throttle body sensors as well and clean.
+Check the throttle body sensors as well and clean them.

 When last have you checked the age of your battery?

-One owner of an f150 reported that he had this intermitted stalling issue.
+One owner of an F150 reported that he had this intermittent stalling issue.
 He booked his vehicle into the dealership for troubleshooting and they reported back.
 The Ford Rep reported that it turned out to be a faulty battery.
 It was replaced and has worked well ever since.
 Sounds a bit too convenient to me, however, check your battery as a process of elimination.